Reverse proxy

 ssl on;

-ssl_certificate /etc/letsencrypt/live/darragh.dev/fullchain.pem; # managed by Certbot
+ssl_certificate /etc/letsencrypt/live/planarally.io/fullchain.pem; # managed by Certbot

-ssl_certificate_key /etc/letsencrypt/live/darragh.dev/privkey.pem; # managed by Certbot
+ssl_certificate_key /etc/letsencrypt/live/planarally.io/privkey.pem; # managed by Certbot

-server_name planarally.CHANGEME.org;
+server_name app.planarally.io;

-location /subpath {
+location / {

 proxy_set_header Host $http_host;